PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Our Roadmap to PhD

 To measure the performance of an MLLM on \phd, we compute its recall \wrt the \texttt{Yes} and \texttt{No} questions, respectively.
-We then calculate the harmonic mean of the two recalls, which we term \textbf{PhD Index}.
-A model simply saying \texttt{Yes} (or \texttt{No}) to all questions has a PhD Index of $0$.
+We term the harmonic mean of the two recalls \textbf{PhD Index}.
+A model simply saying \texttt{Yes} (or \texttt{No}) to all questions has a PhD Index of $0$, while a random-guess score is $0.5$.